rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ## Developing a balanced plan

+Like all things in life - aim for the balance and avoid extremes.

 ### Let your career direct your certification plan

 - Do NOT go for each and every certificate out there.
 Spend some time to atleast plan the next one year of your career.
 - Start off small.
 Focus on a single cert then take it from there.
 - Instead of breadth, aim for a depth of certifications.
 Assuming you have some practical cloud exp, 2-6 cloud certs are more than enough for mastering a cloud as long as they are specialised certs and not the generic ones.
 - For going deep into one cloud, go directly for the associate level cert.
-If you are new to the cloud and dont plan on going deep anytime soon then go for the fundamental cert.
+If you are new to the cloud and dont plan on going deep anytime soon then only go for the fundamental cert.
-- Eg: For Azure, the Azure Solutions Architect cert showcases your all round Azure cloud knowledge while the specialised Azure certs like Azure Data Engineer, Azure IAM Engineer, Azure Security Engineer etc showcase specific skillsets in the cloud.
+- Eg: For Azure, the Azure Solutions Architect cert showcases your all round Azure cloud knowledge while the specialised Azure certs like Azure Data Engineer, Azure IAM Engineer, Azure Security Engineer etc help you gain specific skillsets on the cloud.

 ### Have SMART goals

 - SMART is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Timely.
-- Once you have zeroed in on the certs matching your goals, commit to each cert via checklists with end-dates.
+- Once you have zeroed in on the certs matching your goals, commit to each cert with end-dates.
 - Eg : For an infra engineer experienced in k8s looking to begin his/her k8s certification journey on Jan 1 2023, the checklist could look like this :
   - CKAD
     - Udemy course(15 hrs) : Jan 15 (Assume it will take 30 hrs for going through the course + some prctice : 5 hrs per weekend day + 1 hr per weekday).
     - Official Practice test 1 (2 hrs) : Jan 22 (Assume it will take you an extra week for revision).
     - Official Practice test 2 (2 hrs) : Jan 23.
     - Certification exam (2 hrs) : Jan 28.
-  - CKA and CKS - Similar timelines with a break of 1-2 weeks between each goal.

 ### Radiate your strengths well